hrydgard/ppsspp/README.md

 v.
 1.0: released 08/15/2021

 I go by Sylvie Wrath, and I forked PPSSPP to enable easier trace logging.
 My email address is chronikerDelta@gmail.com.
+Shoutout to the PPSSPP Development Discord for all the help in understanding some of this code the past few days!
+It's a chill space and in particular, [Unknown] was very kind and helpful while I stumbled my way through this!

 This is a fork of PPSSPP designed to enable the user to manually trace log as they use the functions in the Disassembly viewer.
 The changes are rudimentary: